john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

  new file:   awesomelibrary
 ```

-If you want, you can no go into the "awesomelibrary" folder on the command line and checkout the exact commit you want from the other repo with "git checkout ababa0101".
+If you want, you can now go into the "awesomelibrary" folder on the command line and checkout the exact commit you want from the other repo with "`git checkout ababa0101`".

-So, add both of these to commit the submodule to your repo:
+First, `git add` both of these to commit the submodule to your repo:

 ```bash
 $ git add .gitmodules awesomelibrary/